Leon Edwards: Early career

 Edwards began his professional fighting career in 2010, making his debut as an amateur at Bushido Challenge 2 - A New Dawn.
-Edwards fought Carl Booth, winning via Armbar submission in round two.
+Edwards fought Carl Booth, winning via an armbar submission in round two.

 Fight UK MMA

 Edwards then signed a contract with Fight UK MMA.
 He debuted for the promotion against Damian Zlotnicki, winning via technical knockout in the first round.
 He had two more fights for the promotion, winning against Pawel Zwiefka and losing against Delroy McDowell via DQ by way of an illegal knee.

 Post-Fight UK MMA

 Edwards obtained a 2–1 record after leaving Fight UK MMA.
 He then fought Craig White at the Strength and Honor 14, winning by decision.
 Edwards then went to fight for "BAMMA", in which he went 5–0.
 During his stint with BAMMA, he won the welterweight championship against Wayne Murrie and he defended it once against Shaun Taylor in what was his last fight with BAMMA before going to the UFC.